anitablue/nutrify4all/README.md

 - display of nutritional values of recepies
 - the possibility to store selected recepies
 - advanced search mode
-- the ability to select user opretion mode
+- the ability to select user's operation mode

 ## Modes of operation:
  The user can select in which mode he wants to search recepies.